ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

    2. Call the appropriate method on that reference (e.g., set / once / update / remove / push)
    3. if you want to know whether it worked or not use we can use Promise.then to run code once the database operation is finished

+# FOR EACH OF THE FOLLOWING:

+1. Demo in the browser
+2. Verify / visualize using the Firebase website
+3. Look at the code

 #### CRUD operations: Create

 Useful for: